The Difficulty of Novelty Detection in Open-World Physical Domains: An Application to Angry Birds: Difficulty Measure Applied to Angry Birds

 \subsubsection{Object Movement Analysis}

 This section presents the qualitative physics approach used in identifying the objects that satisfy the {\it impacted} predicate presented above. i.e., we identify which objects move after an interaction with a target object.
-We use two algorithms 1) based on the stability 2) based on the force propagation in the horizontal direction.

-We used the algorithm {\it vertical impact} proposed by \citeauthor{Walega2016}~\shortcite{Walega2016} to reason about the stability of the objects.
+We use two algorithms 1) based on the stability, \cite{Walega2016} 2) based on the force propagation in the horizontal direction (Algorithm \ref{alg approximate horizontal influence}).
+We used the algorithm {\it vertical impact} proposed by Walega et al.\cite{Walega2016} to reason about the stability of the objects.
 We also propose a new algorithm, {\it approximate horizontal influence} to check the impact on the objects located in the horizontal direction.

 \textbf{\textit{Vertical impact:}} This algorithm recursively checks the objects in a structure starting from the object that is directly impacted and returns a list of objects that may fall.